Specification

 PhysicalRange

-represents a bounded range of physical values with an optional nominal value, used for specifying operating ranges, tolerances, and electrical characteristics.
+APhysicalRange represents a bounded range of physical values with an optional nominal value, used for specifying operating ranges, tolerances, and electrical characteristics.
 Ranges have minimum and maximum bounds with consistent physical units.

 PhysicalRange

-Created by: Unit-specific range constructors (e.g., VoltageRange
+Created by: Unit-specific range constructors (e.g., VoltageRange, CurrentRange)

 Properties: